 AEG Delivers Expanded Portfolio I had the opportunity to talk with Laszlo Lakatos-Hayward, CTO of AEG Power Solutions (AEG PS) about the company's proud history and achievement throughout the world.
 He gave me an insight into where the company is now and its powerful strategic direction going forward.
-Reported by Cliff Keys, Editor-in-Chief, PSDE EG Power Solutions is already a renowned and well respected company for its work in providing European and Asian-Pacific markets with a wide range of AC & DC power systems.
+Reported by Cliff Keys, Editor-in-Chief, PSDNA EG Power Solutions is already a renowned and well respected company for its work in providing European and Asian-Pacific markets with a wide range of AC & DC power systems.
 The company has launched an intensive program to raise its US portfolio to match this achievement.
 The company, formerly Saft Power Systems, has a distinguished heritage in North America going back over half a century, with many of its systems operating reliably over decades of continuous trouble free service.
 As part of its planned expansion, AEG Power Solutions is expanding its corporate operations in the US, specifically in Dallas, Texas and Markham, Ontario.
 The company is headquartered in Amsterdam, Netherlands, with offices established in Texas in 2001.
-Its products are spread over the whole gamut of Industrial and commercial organisations.
-With the growing need for energy efficiency around the world AEG PS is adapting its offerings accordingly.
-Renewable energy solutions will be a big focus in the North American market where the company is establishing design and applications engineering teams to strengthen its service capability.
+Its products are spread over the whole gamut of Industrial and commercial organizations.
+AEG PS is adapting its offerings to renewable energy solutions in the North American market where the company is establishing design and applications engineering teams, to strengthen its service capability.
 Solar systems solutions for the commercial and industrial sectors are to be found at the top of the company's target list.
-Laszlo explained to me further that in today's business environment, most firms are acutely aware of the energy and pollution issues and are now taking responsibility in holding themselves accountable for their carbon footprint and the contribution they can make to humanity as well as to their bottom line.
-With the huge worldwide awareness and sensitivity to these issues, it is a great time to join the good guys, improve operating efficiency and profit - and get a boost in image.

 But achieving all this takes a highly concerted and determined effort.
 In North America as well as in Europe, there is a shortage of good, well qualified engineers.
 Over the past decade or so, the number of students enrolling into engineering degree courses in universities has declined.
 The more appealing Law and Medical courses have attracted more students simply because of the elevated prestige and earning capability they offer in the real world.
 But all this is in a state of flux now.
 Engineering excellence is the route to energy efficiency and engineering creativity and wisdom in its generation and application will improve our lives.
 History will certainly show that the contribution to the quality of our environment as well as that of future generations will be greatly enhanced by the pioneering achievements by skilful and talented engineers, led by visionary and committed management.
-AEG PS is, auite rightly, proud of its heritage and in its reputation for the very highest standards in quality and service.
-With these exemplary attributes the company is confident in the planned global expansion and especially in delivering its capability and system solution strategy to the North American market.
+AEG PS is confident in its planned global expansion and especially in delivering its capability and system solution strategy to the North American market.
 It is currently seeking out and recruiting the very best in engineering talent.
-For the world of engineering, this is indeed good news.
-The power engineer now has the noblest of tasks that will certainly over time elevate the status and hopefully remuneration of the role.
 AEG Power Solutions also looks forward to enabling smart grid applications with its intelligent and rugged power electronic solutions.
 The company can now offer to its customers a complete power electronic system solution for the newly expanded North American market that provides the same high level of innovation and reliability that AEG PS has been providing to European and Asia-Pacific markets for decades.
+AEG Power Systems is ideally placed to become the ideal partner for the Industry and Commerce sector's total energy needs. www.aegpowersolutions.com C AP Instruments Inc.